Curriculum Design Strategies to Improve Student Engagement

 And if you’re a teacher preparing to leave the classroom, these strategies can help you build an alternative career as a curriculum developer.

 Use the steps below to create better, more engaging curriculum that boosts student learning and engagement.
-These strategies can also help you create curriculum that can help you build a career beyond the classroom.
+These examples of curriculum design and instructional strategies can help you build a career beyond the classroom.

 When designing curriculum, it's essential to consider the bigger “why” of the lesson: